Fløibanen: Technical

-The Fløibanen has an overall length of 848 m with a height difference between the two terminal stations of 302 m.
+Fløibanen has an overall length of 848 m with a height difference between the two terminal stations of 302 m.
 The line is single track with a central passing loop.
 The lower terminal and first 150 m of the line is in tunnel, and there is a short tunnel above the passing loop, but the rest of the line is in the open air.
 The track is of gauge and the gradient varies between 15 and 26 degrees.

 There are two cars, each of which can carry 120 passengers.
 The cars have a stepped floor, large windows and a glass roof, in order to maximise visibility of the view whilst in transit.
 The cars are individually named and painted, with Blåmann in blue and Rødhette (Little Red Riding Hood) in red.
 Each car is operated by a driver, who occupies a cabin at the uphill end of the car irrespective of direction of travel.

 The drivers remotely control the speed of the cable, which is powered by a 355 kW electric motor and slowed by redundant braking systems, all located at the upper terminus.
 In normal service the cars operate at 4 m/s, but at times of high demand this can be increased to 7 m/s.
 The cable itself is 960 m long, has a diameter of 45 mm, and has a breaking load of 66.5 tonnes.
 In the unlikely event of the cable breaking, the loss of cable tension would automatically cause track gripper brakes on each car to be deployed to bring them to a standstill.